Ircama/hostp2pd/README.md

 An advantage of Wi-Fi Direct with Android is that it can coexist with a traditional Wi-Fi connection as well as with a cellular connection: this means that an Android smartphone can be connected to a mobile network, or to an infrastructure-mode Wi-Fi AP with internet access (which always takes priority to the mobile network for its internal Android routing configuration) and at the same time connect to a UNIX device via Wi-Fi Direct, without losing the routing to the mobile (or AP) network because with Android, differently from the standard infrastructure-mode Wi-Fi AP connection, Wi-Fi Direct does not interfere with the routing table.

-Apple iOS devices do not support Wi-Fi Direct, but can concurrently connect to a persistent group in AP mode, the same way as for traditional infrastructure-mode Access Points managed by *hostapd*; differently from Android phones, if the persistent group does not configure a default router, iOS does not change the routing tables of the cellular network, which is by consequence not lost.
+Apple iOS devices do not support Wi-Fi Direct, but can concurrently connect to a persistent group in AP mode the same way as for traditional infrastructure-mode Access Points managed by *hostapd*; differently from Android phones, if the persistent group does not configure a default router, iOS does not change the routing tables of the cellular network, which is by consequence not lost.

 # Installation